kuncicoin/solana/docs/src/staking/stake-accounts.md

 #### Viewing Stake Accounts

-Stake account details can be viewed on the [Solana Explorer](http://explorer.solana.com/accounts) by copying and pasting an account address into the search bar.
+Stake account details can be viewed on the [Kuncicoin Explorer](http://explorer.solana.com/accounts) by copying and pasting an account address into the search bar.